✅ Highlights of the day:

 Bangle Gutter

 The sound of paddle-beaten clothes continues as rhythmic as the waters that lap at the Haveli's sides.
 Chemicals from the women's soap powders leeching into the waters.
 Hard to avert ones eyes from the scummy mulch of human discard that sits upon the lake surface by the haveli walls and bridges.
 A minor coagulation of shames skulking guiltily in the shadows.
 No fish here either I guess?
+'People here do not yet understand how they are polluting the lake'Mohammed observes.
+One must understand symptoms to pursue a cure.

 But a temporarily deceased lake is not such a drastic problem for the pilgrim and hippy haven of Pushkar.
 Not yet anyway.
 Whilst it may be the initial reason tourists and their cameras head here, it's not the reason they stay.